Master: Piece: Promotion

-On March 6, Cravity began the EP's promotion through a live comeback show with YouTube channel "Zanmang Loopy," entitled "CRAVITY COMEBACK SHOW in Jean Mang House."
+On March 6, Cravity began the EP's promotion through a live comeback show with YouTube channel Zanmang Loopy, entitled CRAVITY COMEBACK SHOW in Jean Mang House.
 The group interacted through real-time communication with fans as well as discussing the EP's creation.

 The group's promotion for the song "Groovy" on music show programs began on Mnet's M Countdown on March 9, 2023.
 The promotion continued on MBC's Music Core on March 11.
-Cravity also appeared on entertainment program "Weekly Idol" before capping off the first week of promotions through "Sunmi's Show!
-Interview."
+Cravity also appeared on entertainment program Weekly Idol before capping off the first week of promotions through Sunmi's Show!
+Interview.

+On April 3, Cravity successfully wrapped up the music broadcast promotion of their 5th mini-album, "Master: Piece, ending with a performance on SBS' 'Inkigayo', which aired on the 2nd of the month.